Foundation Degree in Popular Music (Awarded by Birmingham City University)

 This two-year course provides the training and skills necessary for a wide range of careers within the music industry.
 You will develop understanding of the commercial music sector, study musical output and techniques, and improve your creativity, professionalism and practical musicianship to a level needed for music industry employment.
 This Foundation Degree is focused on developing the practical and transferable skills required to make you industry-ready.

-Awarded by Birmingham City University, this is a high level course with experienced staff and excellent resources.
-With 3 recording studios, 7 rehearsal rooms, 2 sequencing suites and a 600-capacity working venue on site, you will enjoy exciting, creative opportunities and a supportive environment.
+Awarded by Birmingham City University, this is a high-level course with experienced staff and excellent resources.
+With 3 recording studios, 7 rehearsal rooms, 2 sequencing suites and a 600-capacity working venue on site (The Crossing), you will enjoy exciting, creative opportunities and a supportive environment.

 Your principal study can be in performance, music technology, live sound or composition.
 The course takes a holistic approach to musical study, with every student developing the broad range of skillsets required to become a successful music professional.
 Assessments are varied and innovative, and often modelled on real industry practice.
 You will learn through workshops, lectures, recording sessions, seminars and tutorials.
 You will study the theory, wider contexts and contemporary issues surrounding the modern day music industry and there will be regular visits from industry experts and artists.